a-rich/DJ-Tools/src/djtools/utils/README.md

 To trigger the `get_genres` modules, set `GET_GENRES: true`.
 The operation will print all the genres alphabetized with a count of tracks belonging to those genres.
 If `VERBOSITY` is increased, the individual tracks under each genre will be printed as well.

 ## randomize_tracks
 To trigger the `randomize_tracks` module, set `RANDOMIZE_TRACKS: true`.
-Once the operation has completed, you'll need to open Rekordbox and reimport the playlists that were randomized.
+Once the operation has completed, you'll need to open Rekordbox and reimport the `AUTO_RANDOMIZE` playlist containing the set of tracks with updated `TrackNumber` fields.

 ## youtube_dl
 To trigger the `youtube_dl` module, set `YOUTUBE_DL: true`.
 Once tracks are downloaded, make sure all file names adhere to convention: